notruilin/COMP90049_2018_SM2-Knowledge-Technologies/Project1/README.md

 Project1: Waht kinda typoz do people mak?

 Overview

-leveraging spelling correction methods over some given data, to identify the causes of typographical errors made by typical anthors, and to express the ensuing knowledge in a short technical/research report.
+Leveraging spelling correction methods over some given data, to identify the causes of typographical errors made by typical anthors, and to express the ensuing knowledge in a short technical/research report.

 Marks

 16/20

 This README describes the data and codes for COMP90049 2018S2, Project 1.